winesapOS/winesapOS/README.md

 $ sudo cryptsetup luksChangeKey /dev/<DEVICE>5
 ```

-The `stick` and `root` user accounts should also have their passwords changed.
+The `winesap` and `root` user accounts should also have their passwords changed.

 ```
 $ sudo passwd root
-$ sudo passwd stick
+$ sudo passwd winesap
 ```

 ##### Differences